The Art of Scouting in TFT

 This feature will simply help you get a small understanding of what is likely to happen, and you can adjust your game plan accordingly.

 Early Game Scouting – Should you Slow Roll?

 Slow Roll decisions are one of the best early examples of scouting.
-Let’s say you want to play a popular slow roll comp like Katarina.
-You may find an early Katarina 2, and decide to play this comp.
-However, if you scout around and find 2 or even 3 other players with Katarina, you may want to play a different comp.
+Let’s say you want to play a slow roll comp like Camille.
+You may find an early Camille 2, and decide to play this comp.
+However, if you scout around and find 2 or even 3 other players with Camille, you may want to play a different comp.

 You could commit anyway and hope other players pivot, or hold hands together to the bottom of the lobby, but that is a decision you can make after scouting.